technologies-of-history/course/digitaltools4.md

 ---
 layout: page
-bookTOC: false
-draft: false
 title: Digital Tools 4
+permalink: /digitaltools4
 ---

-## Mapping the History of Navigation with MapWarper and ArcGIS StoryMaps
+## Mapping History

-You’ve already explored [Google MyMaps](https://storymap.knightlab.com/) in your second Digital Tools assignment.
+You’ve already explored [Google MyMaps](https://www.google.com/maps) in your second Digital Tools assignment.

 Now, for your fourth Digital Tools Assignment, you will use a different mapping tool to create a visual and spatial historical narrative.
 You will use a sixteenth-century map that has been "warped" to match contemporary longitude and latitude to tell this story.
 This will involve using "MapWarper," a digital tool for enabling GIS manipulation of historical maps.
 You'll also use a dataset pulled from the Age of Exploration database.

 ## Instructions: